Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-11.md

 `import { HashRouter as Router, Route } from 'react-router-dom'`

 Why is this needed?
 GitHub's server delivers a "fresh" for each unique router.
-For example if you're page is: `github.io/user-name/index.html`, and  `index.html` is a real file in your repo GitHub's server finds this and serves it.
+For example, if you're page is: `github.io/user-name/index.html`, and  `index.html` is a real file in your repo GitHub's server finds this and serves it.

 If internally your page generates a route like: `github.io/user-name/index.html/id/42` the GitHub server will look for the file 42 in the id folder, which probably doesn't exist.